hoaklee/pcimr_tutorial/pcimr_tutorial_02/Readme.md

 2. Update your controller so that it works with both, differential and omnidirectional drive.
 - Since omidirectional robot can move in every direction, the velocity consists of x and y velocity.
 So additional constrain in y direcition should be add to avoid collision in y direction.
 - Another problem is that the sensor can only detect a range of 230 degree, It can hardly see the situation in the back, so I just set the backward velocity to 0, to prevent collision.
+- Just figure out another solution to omidirectional robot, and will try to implement this method.
+If received command velocity is not in x direction, can first roatate the robot to this direction and then move forward.
+This can even work with small laser angle.